Andy-P/RecurrentNN.jl/README.md

 A much more detailed example can be found in the example folder.

 ##Credits
 This library draws on the work of [Andrej Karpathy](https://github.com/karpathy).
 Speed enhancements were added by [Iain Dunning](https://github.com/IainNZ).
-The Gated Recurrent Neural Network implementation was added by [Paul Heideman](https://github.com/paulheideman).
+The Gated Recurrent Neural Network implementation and Gated Feedback variants were added by [Paul Heideman](https://github.com/paulheideman).

 ## License
 MIT